 The number of each type of net fishing trip per year within each fishery area has been estimated based on expert opinion, fisher communications and MMO fishing data (table A1).
 This data has been used to inform the number of trips for both the Targeted Compliance Patrols and the Joint Agency Observer Trips (see section C), where 5% of estimated trips has been used in the first instance to set a target for both monitoring components.
+Although fishing activity has remained lower than expected in year 1, the proposed patrol numbers will remain for year 2.

-Fishery Area Estimated number of net fishing trips in Year 1 Tionery / mea Ring Net Bottom Set Net Combined Net Trips Southampton Water 60 20 80 Christchurch Harbour 60 n/a 60
+Fishery Area Estimated number of net fishing trips in Year 1

+Ring Net Bottom Set Net Combined Net Trips

+Southampton Water 60 20 80

+Christchurch Harbour 60 n/a 60